souhila98/Water-Level-Forecasting/README.md

 # Water-Level-Forecasting
-Part of the Omdena project
+Part of the Algeria chapter green/ Omdena project